mocktomata/mocktomata/packages/mocktomata/README.md

 Writing tests with us has several benefits over traditional tests.

 Traditionally,
-masters write different type of tests: unit tests, integration tests, and acceptance tests etc, to verify the system is working correctly.
+masters write different type of tests: unit tests, integration tests, and acceptance tests etc., to verify the system is working correctly.

 This approach has several drawbacks:

 - There are many duplications and overlaps between different type of tests.
 - Acceptance tests cannot run during build time.
-- Acceptance tests is slow and take a long time to complete.
+- Acceptance tests are slow and take a long time to complete.
 - Acceptance tests can fail when the external systems are unstable or change without notice.
 - Unit tests and integration tests give a false impression that the system is working while in reality the external system does not behave as expected causing the system to fail.
-- It is very expensive to setup and teardown environment for acceptance tests, especially when there are many environment variations and application states that are difficult to reach.
+- It is very expensive to set up and teardown environment for acceptance tests, especially when there are many environment variations and application states that are difficult to reach.

 Utilizing us can mitigate most of these drawbacks.